 Our electrode interface boards (EIBs) are in general equipped with cost-effective zero-insertion-force (ZIF) connectors interfacing with our chronic probe arrays.
 In contrast, the connection to headstages is typically achieved by Omnetics connectors designed for a large number of mating cycles.
 Due to the non-permanent – nonetheless reliable – interface between EIB and chronic probe using the ZIF connectors, EIBs by ATLAS can be re-used even though the chronic probe cannot be released from the dental acrylic.
 This lowers the unit price per chronic electrode array.

-ATLAS provides EIBs for a broad range of commercially available headstages and can help with custom-solutions for your home-build headstages as well.
+ATLAS provides EIBs for a broad range of commercially available headstages and we can help with custom-solutions for your home-build headstages or other type of adapter boards.